thelia-modules/SmartyFilter/Readme.md

 ### Configuration File

-To add the filter in base ( and activate it ) you have to create a configuration file name smarty-filter.xml and your configuration in it as the exemple :
+To add the filter in the database ( and activate it ) you have to create a configuration file name smarty-filter.xml and your configuration in it as the exemple :

 ```